mdeliw/md/JavaConcurrency.md

 The Fork/Join essentially ensures CPU cores run at maximum efficiency.

+## Modes

+### SingleThreadExecutor

+A single thread executes tasks in a sequential manner.
+If the thread dies due to an exception while executing a task, a new thread is created to replace the old thread and the subsequent tasks are executed in the new one.

+### SingleScheduledExecutor

+Used when we have a task that needs to be run at regular intervals or if we wish to delay a certain task. `scheduleAtFixedRate` or `scheduleWithFixedDelay`.

+###

 ## Queue

 `Queue` typically, but don't necessarily order elements as FIFO.
+Two exceptions are

-Exceptions are PriorityQueue which order according to a comparator and `stack` which is LIFO.
-Queue operations are add, remove, element, poll, peek, offer.
+1. `PriorityQueue` which order according to a comparator and
+2.  `stack` which is LIFO.

+Queue operations are add, remove, poll, element, peek, offer.

 * The `head` is the element that will be removed by a `remove` (throws exception when queue is empty) or `poll` (returns null when queue is empty).
 * The `element` and `peek` return the head but don't remove it.